Zeina Amhaz '17

 High School: College Academy at Broward College

-Major (or potential major): Economics and Philosophy
+Major (or potential major): Philosophy and Mathematics

 Hobbies: Drumming, debating inconsequential things with consequential people, reading fantasy and science fiction